evometric/PesdaDB/README.md

 # Why

-I needed a robust key/value store that can be
+I needed a robust key/value store that can be:

 * Used simulataneously between many programs at the same time.
 * Used in Python and on the CLI
 * Handle JSON & with safe defaults

-It's built upon the ubiquitous and amazing Sqlite3 which does all ofthe hard work to satisfay my wishlist above, and so PesdaDB is just a python wrapper for some SQL commands.
+It's built upon the ubiquitous and amazing Sqlite3 which does all of the hard work to satisfy my wishlist above, and so PesdaDB is just a Python wrapper for some SQL commands.

 # License

 PesdaDB is provided under the MIT license,
- but if you use it commercially or otherwise, please consider send a postcard, by mail, from wherever you live, to:
+ but if you use it commercially or otherwise, please consider sending a postcard, by mail from wherever you live, to:

     Rob & Family
     EvoMetric